vinefeeder/VineFeeder/README.md

 **If you have installed Devine by any other way than via a 'pip install devine' then remove it and re-install using the correct method before running VineFeeder!
 The re-install should pick-up the last configuration. if not re-configure Devine.
 Make absolutely sure devine can be called from any folder on your system.**

 **Setup**

 if you've installed Devine, via pip, in a specific python environment  (virtual environment - venv) , first start that environment before installing VineFeeder to the same environment.

-For all users, after devine is sull configured
+For all users, after devine is configured

 Clone the repository:
 With bash or a Window's Terminal